gkhays/dockerfiles/oraclejdk8/README.md

-This is totally quick and dirty!
-I accepted the license agreement and downloaded the Linux x65 tarball.
-Then I copy it into the image.
+Automate the acceptance of the license agreement and download the Linux x64 tarball.

 ```bash
 COPY jdk-8u161-linux-x64.tar.gz /usr/local/java